 - Nil – this is one of the most popular crankbaits available

-Another extremely popular trout brand is the trout magnet.
-The shad dart head design and split tail mean that the lure falls horizontally, so it is still effective even when not retrieved.
+Another trendy trout lure is the trout magnet.
+The shad dart head design and split tail mean the lure falls horizontally, so it is still effective even when not retrieved.
 It will flow naturally downstream, giving you more options about putting the bait in front of the fish when trout fishing in rivers and lakes.

 Pros